hyh1997112/94870portfolio/final_project_part3.md

 6. Geographical distribution.
 * The main data used in this project is derived from this.
 * Data from Office of Foreign Labor Certification (OFLC) should be used to give some suggestions to the students.
+* Average salary data.
+* Some pictures from Unsplash are used in shorthands to make the page more pretty.

 ### Data resources (Part I)